ksarkies/XBee-Acquisition/Kicad-Main/README.md

 A photodiode symbol was taken from: http://vkoeppel.free.fr/files/diy/kicad_diy_libraries.zip

+Other symbols and footprints except one are provided by KiCad developers.

 The provided Photodiode.pretty footprint library should contain all necessary footprints.
 Place any legacy footprint mod files into the modules directory.
 In CvPcb go to "Library Tables", then select the tab "Project Specific Libraries".